 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 I used to think that only the larger seeds and nuts needed soaking or sprouting before eating them.
-But the more I’ve learned about phytic acid, the more my eyes have been opened: High phytic acid exists in all seeds and nuts; and although it seems tricky to soak seeds like flax or chia, we’ll talk about easy solutions!
+But the more I’ve learned about phytic acid (and lectins), the more my eyes have been opened: High phytic acid exists in all seeds and nuts; and although it seems tricky to soak seeds like flax or chia, we’ll talk about easy solutions!
 Remember: Soaked seeds are more nutritious and gentle!
 You can read more about soaking and dehydrating both nuts and seeds, to make “crispy nuts” here, both how and why.

 What Do We Mean by “Soaked”?

 We are not talking about making sprouts, like the alfalfa sprouts that used to be common on sandwiches, although the terms soaking and sprouting are sometimes used interchangeably; and soaking can be the first step of germination.
 Soaked refers to a soaking process that creates an enzymatic change within seeds.
 Dried seeds start out dormant, protecting themselves in nature from a potentially harsh winter.
 In this state, which is raw, seeds are indigestible and high in phytic acid.
 While health food enthusiasts tout the health benefits of eating raw nuts or seeds, they are misinformed.
 Our bodies can not access the seeds’ nutrition in their raw state, and the seeds wreak havoc on our digestive mechanism over time.